 - 3. Select the Choose an existing servercheck box.

-- 4. Select the server for deployment.
+- 4. Select the server you want to deploy.

 - 5. Click Finish.

 Your application opens in the internal CodeReady Studio web browser.

 CHAPTER 4.
 JBOSS EAP AND JBOSS WFK BASICS IN CODEREADY STUDIO